Violent Art: On Learning to Shudder

 I know Beckmann’s dancers from books, and I know Klee’s stick figures from what I know of life.
 The result of my encounter at the Busch-Reisinger is that I know now that I know them, and I know to listen.

-Of course I can look at Sargent and Cole all I like, and I will, and it will never be a lie unless I refuse, ever, to look at Beckmann, Klee, Grosz, even—I expect—Lucian Freud.
-The world needs artists from every angle.
+Of course I can look at Sargent and Cole all I like, and I will, and it will never be a lie unless I refuse, ever, to look at Beckmann, Klee, Grosz, and their successors.
+The world needs art from every angle.
 And I am still learning.